celo-org/docs/docs/learn/celo-resources.md

 ---
 title: Celo Resources
-description: Stay up to date on the latest Celo resources.
+description: Curated collection of Celo resources for developers, designers, dreamers, and doers.
 ---

-# Celo Resources
+# Resources

-The Celo community is always creating new resources to help you learn about Celo.
+Curated collection of Celo resources for developers, designers, dreamers, and doers.

+___

 ## Code Examples